Copyright © Division of Cognitive Neuroscience

 Overview

 Learning and memory allows humans and animals to become more capable of making decisions that maximize their evolutionary success.
-During the last 10-15 years it has become popular to interpret neural and behavioural data using computational models that provide more detailed insights into these cognitive processes.
+During the recent years it has become popular to analyze neural and behavioural data using computational models that provide more detailed insights into these cognitive processes.
 In this seminar we will review recent experimental and computational studies of reinforcement learning, associative memory, and decision making.
 We will also discuss how the influence of genes, emotion, motivation and stress can be modelled.

 Structure